Auditorium

 best transformer ever?

-The price of a very good CD-player for a simple
+The price of a very good CD-player for a simple MC-transformer!

-MC-transformer!
 Crazy, you'll say.
-A product
+A product like this is certainly

-or hi-fi maniacs dedicated to vinyl, possessing
+only made for audiophiles or hi-fi maniacs dedicated

-an excellent turntable or even an excellent
+to vinyl, possessing an excellent turntable or even

-preamplifier.
+an excellent preamplifier.
 In fact we are speaking about

 a transformer of rare qualities, made for cartridges